DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 bio:  I am a behavioral scientist interested in leveraging open science, consumer research, and evolutionary psychology to help people and organizations make better decisions.
 education:
   courses:
-  - course: PhD in Management (Marketing)
+  - course: Ph.D. in Management (Marketing)
     institution: University of Calgary, Haskayne School of Business
     year: 2023
-  - course: MA in Experimental and Applied Psychology
+  - course: M.A. in Experimental and Applied Psychology
     institution: University of Regina
     year: 2016
-  - course: BA in Psychology
+  - course: B.A. in Psychology
     institution: University of Regina
     year: 2014
 email: ""